LennonLab/Emergence/EmergencePrePrint.md

 The population abundance variance-mean relationship from 1,000 Emergence models closely reproduces Taylor's Law.</figcaption>
 </figure>

-### Discussion
+## Discussion

 The *Emergence* platform represents a holistic approach to the study and unification of ecological patterns and processes.
 *Emergence* allows patterns from different ecological paradigms, theories, and subdisciplines to emerge simultaneously across thousands of individual-based models (IBMs).
 These IBMs encode general life history processes, few explicit constraints, and allow several orders of magnitude of variation in species traits and environmental variables.
 In doing so, primary patterns of community ecology, macroecology, population ecology, life history, metabolic theory, and biodiversity science emerge from the simulation of first principles: energetic costs, ecological selection, multiplicative interactions, and stochasticity.
-*Emergence* is agnostic and inclusive in that it does not place primary importance on any of its encoded principles and is not meant to exclude the future addition of others (e.g., mass balance, stoichiometry).
+*Emergence* is agnostic and inclusive in that it does not place primary importance on any of its encoded principles and is not meant to exclude the future addition of others (e.g., energy budgets, stoichiometry).
 *Emergence* does not place explicit constraints on body size or life history trade-offs.
 Instead, we designed *Emergence* to allow all patterns to emerge from randomized conditions in ways that would have been difficult to anticipate from examining the source code.

-**It's unclear to me whether this next section on MTE is necessary; it's seems to veer off from main Emergence message.
-In ths subsequent section you talk about MTE, so perhaps that's sufficient?
-There's also some strange formatting with regard ($^ and italics)**

-*Emergence* offers an IBM-based approach for not only testing metabolic theory of ecology (MTE) (Brown et al. 2004) but for testing MTE alongside the patterns of other theories.
-MTE predicts that the magnitude of basal metabolic rate ($B$) increases with the $^3/_4$ power of body mass ($M$), i.e., $B$ = $M^{3/4}$.
-Studies have used the $^3/_4$ scaling law to predict aspects of metabolic power, population dynamics, community ecology, ecosystem function, and trophic interactions (Brown et al. 2004, Hechinger et al. 2011, Schramski et al. 2015).
-The reasoning behind the $^3/_4$ power rests on fractal geometry of tissues (West et al. 1997, West et al. 1999).
-While this fractal-based reasoning may hold, we are not aware of any mechanistic or experimental tests, and it remains unresolved whether the argument is necessary.
-In Emergence, there are no such networks and yet the $^3/_4$ power law emerges as a central tendency.
-Additionally, some argue whether a $^2/_3$ scaling based on surface area-to-volume ratio is more accurate and appropriate (White and Seymour 2003) and even whether a $^3/_4$ and $^2/_3$ scaling can arise from the same mechanism (Zhao 2015).
-Finally, some have shown that the scaling of metabolic rate to body size is nearly isometric (*z* ≈ 1) in some cases (e.g., ontogeny) and for some taxa (Glazier 2006).
-While *Emergence* often produces a scaling exponent near $^3/_4$, it can produce each of these alternative outcomes by varying the range of initial conditions for basal metabolic rate, resource inputs, and resource use efficiency.

 The simultaneous emergences of ecological patterns via the *Emergence* platform is unprecedented.
 Realistically uneven SADs with few dominant species and many rare species, resulted from initial even SADs where almost every individual belonged to a different species.
 This starting condition was intended to allow realistic SADs to emerge and also to avoid the circularity whereby theories of biodiversity almost universally begin with the assumption that the SAD is a hollow-curve (McGill 2010).
-Additionally, the 3/4 scaling of metabolic rate to body size emerged despite the lack of any explicit constraints on body size and without enforcing any power-law mechanism related to metabolism.
+Additionally, metabolic scaling relationships emerged despite the lack of any explicit constraints on body size and without enforcing any power-law mechanism related to metabolism.
-Likewise, realistic species area relationships (SARs) emerged despite **no hard constraints** on area and realistic diversity-abundance scaling relationships emerged despite **no hard constraints)) on total abundance.
+Likewise, realistic species area relationships (SARs) and realistic diversity-abundance scaling relationships emerged despite having no hard constraints on either total abundance or species richness.
 Finally, all of these patterns emerged simultaneously.
-Ecology has always implicitly rested on the assumption that its most general and common patterns should not be mutually exclusive.
-Until now, this assumption has gone largely or entirely untested.

 *Emergence* implicitly unifies major ecological patterns under the importance of life history processes and three general mechanisms: lognormal dynamics (i.e., multiplicative interactions of stochastic variables), energetic constraints, and ecological selection.
 To our knowledge, the entire set of patterns produced by *Emergence* have never been predicted by any single ecological theory, nor by any synthesis of theories.